aist-oceanworks/mudrod/README.md

 $ cd service
 $ mvn jetty:run
 ```
-You will now be able to access the Mudrod Web Application at [http://localhost:8080/mudrod-service](http://localhost:8080/mudrod-service)
+You will now be able to access the Mudrod Web Application at [http://localhost:8080/mudrod-service](http://localhost:8080/mudrod-service). **N.B.** The service should not be run this way in production.
+Please see below for running the service via Tomcat.

 In another window...
 ```
 $ cd mudrod